TEACHING OTHERS

 An almost forgotten aspect of Richard Avedon's career was his involvement with the Famous Photographers School, an educational organization that taught photography to tens of thousands via a mail correspondence course.
 Organized in 1961 by the famed commercial photographer Victor Keppler (1904-1987), it was part of the Famous Artists School, which also had a Famous Writers School.
 The parent company was founded in 1948 by the great commercial artist Albert Dorne (1904-1965), and is still in business although the photography part of it folded circa 1972.

+Now you may wonder whether it is really possible to teach anything about photography other than technique in a school, let alone by mail correspondence.
+But this course, if followed correctly, was actually quite good.
 The guiding faculty was made up of about ten (or so) well-known photographers in various branches of the business.
-These included, besides Keppler and Avedon, Philippe Halsman (1906-1979), Irving Penn (b.
-1917), Bert Stern (b.
-1929), and Alfred Eisenstaedt (1898-1995).
+These included, besides Keppler and Avedon, Philippe Halsman (1906-1979), Irving Penn (1917-2009), Bert Stern (1929-2013), and Alfred Eisenstaedt (1898-1995).
 Some of them are shown in the photo on the right, taken from the only image I could dig up.

 They, of course, were not actually involved in teaching, which was left to professional educators.
 What they did was to organize and approve the texts, and set guiding standards.
 I was skeptical at first, but the text books were really excellent, and were filled with examples by the masters.
 Books of this quality probably could not be done today as the illustrative photos were their best works, taken from a vast array of magazines and other media.
 Many of them were of celebrities, whose images are copyrighted.
 Use of these in today's climate would involve expensive negotiations with their agents or estates.